Josh Griffin wonders what will happen to his mom when she accidentally drinks his dad’s invisibility formula.

 As Invisible Mom begins, preteen Josh Griffin (Trenton Knight) is facing two typical situations for adolescent boys, an awkward crush on a girl named Debbie (uncredited) and dealing with an older kid, Johnny Thomas (Giuseppe Andrews), who bullies him and wants to date Debbie himself.
 When Josh and his best friend Skeeter (Philip Van Dyke) meet up with Debbie and her friend on the street, Josh doesn’t stand up for himself after Johnny and two of his friends show up and humiliate them in front of the girls.
 When Josh comes home with a bloodied nose, Laura Livingston (Dee Wallace Stone), Josh’s stay at home mom, passes on the message that he must stand up for himself if the cause is just: “If you’re in the wrong, back down — but if you’re right, stand up for yourself.”
 As the saying goes, the apple doesn’t fall far from the tree.
 Josh’s father Karl (Barry Livingston) has the same problem at work.
-Karl is a gifted scientist and inventor but is unwilling to stand up to Dr. Whoorter (Russ Tamblyn), his boss at Applied Technologies.
-Whoorter bullies Karl for being a slacker and then takes credit for all of his work, selling it to the military for huge profits.
+Karl is a gifted scientist and inventor but is unwilling to stand up to Dr. Woorter (Russ Tamblyn), his boss at Applied Technologies.
+Woorter bullies Karl for being a slacker and then takes credit for all of his work, selling it to the military for huge profits.
 Laura eventually convinces Karl to invent something at home, in his basement lab.
-Then Dr. Whoorter will not be able to claim that it belongs to the company.
+Then Dr. Woorter will not be able to claim that it belongs to the company.

 Josh and his friend Skeeter walk home from school.

 Karl Livingston begins tinkering around in his lab at home, and wouldn’t you know it, comes up with a great new invention, an invisibility potion that even works on living things.
 The first test case is the family dog, Cosmo.
 Karl has him drink some of his formulas, and on the second try, Cosmo becomes invisible.
-Karl tries to keep this a secret, as he has no antidote for the forumla and he doesn’t want word to leak out to his boss at work.
+Karl tries to keep this a secret, as he has no antidote for the formula and he doesn’t want word to leak out to his boss at work.
 Josh becomes depressed because his dog has gone missing.
 At the same time the invisible dog creates messes around the house looking for food.
 Josh gets blamed for the messes and is grounded for a week.
 Finally Karl explains what happens and shows his family the invisible dog Cosmos, although all we can see is his collar.
-The family is thrilled, bccause they see the potential of the formula and realize they are set for great financial gain.
+The family is thrilled, because they see the potential of the formula and realize they are set for great financial gain.
 Even with all of these things revealed, Josh is still grounded.
 Later he and Skeeter go down into the basement and test the potion out on Skeeter’s pet lizard.
 But they are discovered down there by Laura, Josh’s mom, who chases them out and sends Skeeter home.
 In desperation before his mom sees that he had gotten into the locked refrigerator with the formula, Josh empties out the eyedropper of formula into his bottle of cola.
 That move backfires a little later, when Laura impulsively decides to drink the bottle of cola she had taken from Josh.
-At work, Dr. Whooter spots Karl working on an antidote to his formula.
-To prevent Whooter from keeping a sample of it, Karl breaks the vial on the floor.
-Dr. Whoorter reacts angrily, conficating Karl’s paperwork, firing him from his job, and having security escort him out of the building.
-Whoorter sees the invisibility formula as a golden opportunity to make a huge financial score with the military, something that will set him up for life.
+At work, Dr. Woorter spots Karl working on an antidote to his formula.
+To prevent Woorter from keeping a sample of it, Karl breaks the vial on the floor.
+Dr. Woorter reacts angrily, confiscating Karl’s paperwork, firing him from his job, and having security escort him out of the building.
+Woorter sees the invisibility formula as a golden opportunity to make a huge financial score with the military, something that will set him up for life.
 His only problem is he doesn’t know the actual formula and he doesn’t even know what kind of test animal the Livingston’s had brought along in a cage.
 (We know it is Skeeter’s pet lizard.)

 Josh doing his homework.

 Now things are getting pretty desperate at the Livingston house.
 Laura is still invisible, Karl is out of a job, and Josh can’t see his mom or his dog.
 There is one funny scene.
 When Johnny Thomas, who is the local paperboy in addition to being a bully, comes to collect for the paper, Josh has to answer the door.
 When Johnny brags about how he is going to take Debbie out to the movies instead of Josh, Laura realizes that Johnny is the bully who has been tormenting her son.
 She comes up and forces Johnny to slap himself around.
 Josh plays along saying that he has learned telekinetic powers.
 Eventually Johnny freaks out and runs away.
 With his newly found self-assertion, Josh tells his father that they need to go back to Applied Technologies and use their facilities one last time to figure out the antidote for his invisibility potion.
 The next day, a Saturday when the company is closed, they go to the lab and are able to get inside and get started, telling security that they have permission to clean out Karl’s desk.
-Eventually security calls Dr. Whoorter, who comes and has Karl taken to a mental hospital and Josh sent off to an orphanage despite Karl pleading that he is trying to find the antidote because his wife is invisible.
-Whoorter now sees this as his chance to get a hold of the invisibility formula and have an actual living human specimen to show to the military authorities.
-But Dr. Whoorter hasn’t recokoned with the very angry and determined Invisible Mom.
+Eventually security calls Dr. Woorter, who comes and has Karl taken to a mental hospital and Josh sent off to an orphanage despite Karl pleading that he is trying to find the antidote because his wife is invisible.
+Woorter now sees this as his chance to get a hold of the invisibility formula and have an actual living human specimen to show to the military authorities.
+But Dr. Woorter hasn’t reckoned with the very angry and determined Invisible Mom.
 The balance of the film is straightening all of this mess out and righting the wrongs that have been done.

 Josh and his father go to try and made an antidote for the invisibility formula at Applied Technologies.

 The main problem with Invisible Mom is that it seems set in the wrong decade, and the story line gets more and more unreasonable as the film progresses.
 This film and its sequel were attempts to cash in on the success of the Honey, I Shrunk the Kids series of films, with a similar type of formula.
 The film was made in 1995, yet most of the plot elements are very 1950s in construction and attitude.
 It also lacks focus.
 At first the story concentrates on Josh and the other kids his age.
-Then we completely lose track of the other kids midway through the story as it becomes a story about Dr. Whoorter’s power grab and the injustices he inflicts on the Livingston family.
+Then we completely lose track of the other kids midway through the story as it becomes a story about Dr. Woorter’s power grab and the injustices he inflicts on the Livingston family.
 It suffers from too many cliched characters that also chip away at its credibility.
 Laura Livingston is characterized like a mom from a 1950 situation comedy, stay at home, dressed to the teeth, in a spotless home.
 Her son is by normal standards a very nice and well-behaved kid, yet he is micromanaged by his mom and grounded because his bed was found unmade.
 Karl Livingston is the stereotypical scientist, a namby-pamby milquetoast in personality but capable of incredible inventions.
 Bully Johnny Thomas tells everyone that Josh’s father is an unsuccessful, crazy scientist doing Frankenstein-like things while they are standing in front of the Livingston’s expensive single family home on a huge lot, yet he is their paperboy!
-Dr. Whoorter is the mean martinet, stealing Karl’s work and then having him institutionalized instead of keeping him around to do more.
+Dr. Woorter is the mean martinet, stealing Karl’s work and then having him institutionalized instead of keeping him around to do more.
 There is the nosy, mean neighbor lady (with a husband who totally ignores her) with nothing better to do than spy on the Livingstons and complain.
 All kinds of events happen that violate basic civil rights, or promote the wrong kinds of actions, not a good message for kids.
 In addition to these negative and stereotypical messages there is a lot of misinformation being presented to the film’s basic audience of kids.
 The writers and producers of Invisible Mom should take the blame for putting out a film with so much needless misinformation in it.
 But if you check your brain at the door, there is some good entertainment at times.

 Josh is brought to an orphanage when his dad is taken to a mental hospital.